haxibami/haxibami.net/haxibami.net/src/articles/blog/blog-renewal.md

 import remarkGemoji from "remark-gemoji";
 import remarkMath from "remark-math";
 import remarkJaruby from "remark-jaruby";
+import remarkUnwrapImages from "remark-unwrap-images";
+import remarkToc from "remark-toc";
+import remarkRehype from "remark-rehype";
+import type { Options as RemarkRehypeOptions } from "remark-rehype";
 import rehypeKatex from "rehype-katex";
 import * as shiki from "shiki";
 import rehypeShiki from "@leafac/rehype-shiki";
-import remarkRehype from "remark-rehype";
+import rehypeSlug from "rehype-slug";
-import type { Options as RemarkRehypeOptions } from "remark-rehype";
+import rehypeAutolinkHeadings from "rehype-autolink-headings";
 import rehypeStringify from "rehype-stringify";
 import stripMarkdown from "strip-markdown";
 import remarkStringify from "remark-stringify";